-To assess the effects of AEDs for the primary and secondary prevention of seizures related to ICVT.
+To assess the effects of antiepileptic drugs (AEDs) for the primary and secondary prevention of seizures related to intracranial venous thrombosis (ICVT).

-(1) For the question of primary prevention, we aimed to examine whether AEDs reduce the likelihood of seizures in people who have had an ICVT but have not had a seizure.

-(2) For the question of secondary prevention, we aimed to examine whether AEDs reduce the likelihood of further seizures in people who have had an ICVT and at least one seizure.
+- 1. For the question of primary prevention, we aimed to examine whether AEDs reduce the likelihood of seizures in people who have had an ICVT but have not had a seizure. - 2.
+For the question of secondary prevention, we aimed to examine whether AEDs reduce the likelihood of further seizures in people who have had an ICVT and at least one seizure.